Stay marketing and tech-savvy. Get the latest in martech - subscribe to MarTech Today.

 That kind of private “law” between customers and brands will emerge, Searls predicted, in the wake of ad-blocking software and in anticipation of GDPR.

-GDPR, which stands for General Data Protection Regulation, is a sweeping set of European Union (EU) privacy regulations that goes into effect a year from now.
+GDPR, which stands for General Data Protection Regulation (GDPR), is a sweeping set of European Union (EU) privacy regulations that goes into effect a year from now.
 Essentially, Searls noted, it says that brands “can’t follow anybody [or] collect their personal data without their expressed consent.”

 It sets penalties for companies that violate the GDPR for any citizen of an EU country, regardless of where that citizen resides.